St Andrew’s Church, St Andrew’s Road

 AND YET DYED YOUNGI made some Inquiry about a farther Account concerning the said John Young.
 But not meeting with any of the Seniors of the Place, I could not be satisfied.
 For which reason, I must remember to make farther Inquiry hereafter.

-Web-site of St Andrew’s Church
+The above inscription in the floor of St Andrew’s Church reads: